WORK TIMEMON – FRI: 9:00 AM to 5:00 PM CST

 What are Kratom Powders?

-Kratom Powders and humans have having a relationship going back thousands on years, but its the last couple of decades that it has become known to western cultures.
-All natural herbal kratom powders are derived from leaves of the Mitragyna Speciosa tree from Southeast Asia.
-The kratom tree, an evergreen and member of the coffee family, mostly grows in the friendly, tropical conditions of Indonesia where it can reach 80 feet tall.
+Many types of Kratom Powders and humans have had a relationship going back thousands of years, but it’s the last couple of decades that it has become known to western cultures.
+All-natural herbal kratom powders are derived from the leaves of the Mitragyna Speciosa tree from Southeast Asia.
+The kratom tree is an evergreen, and a member of the coffee family that mostly grows in the friendly, tropical conditions of Indonesia where it can reach 80 feet tall.
 Traditional indigenous kratom users in Southeast Asia will chew kratom leaves or brew the leaves into kratom tea.
-Western users on the other-hand are much more likely to use capsules or powderized kratom that can be mixed into a beverage.
-Kratom powders are used for all kinds of reasons, but most of them have to do with the naturally occurring alkaloids found within the leaves.
+Western users on the other hand are much more likely to use capsules or powdered kratom that can be mixed into a beverage.
+There are different types of Kratom powders, used for all kinds of reasons, but most of them have to do with the naturally occurring alkaloids found within the leaves.

 Kratom has a somewhat controversial status as a supplement in the United States.
 The Food and Drug Administration (FDA) has warned about its use in the past and expressed caution over salmonella contamination.
 But still, kratom users are growing in number and the American Kratom Association estimates over 15 million Americans are using kratom each day.

 [And remember, as with any natural supplement, don’t begin using it without consulting a healthcare professional about potential health risks and prescription drug interactions.]

 Ready to purchase any of our different types of Kratom powders?
 Buy our kratom products today!

 In general, you can buy kratom as crushed kratom leaf, kratom powder, kratom extract, and kratom capsules.